Are you looking for the ultimate 5 days in London itinerary?

 Soon Whitehall Street merges with Parliament Street, and you will be at Bridge Street.
 If you look straight ahead you will see the Houses of Parliament.

 To your right is Westminster Abbey.
 To your left is Westminster Bridge and the River Thames.
+This street is one of the best walks in London!

-Stop 6: Visit Westminster Abbey
+Stop 6: Westminster Abbey

 Within the abbey are monuments and memorials bestowed to British citizens throughout history.